WLC's campus is closed until June 1. Learn more.

-The undergraduate program in the School of Adult and Graduate Studies at Wisconsin Lutheran College accepts credit for non-traditional learning transcripted through a regionally accredited college or university or through the American Council on Education (ACE) according to the same guidelines given for traditional coursework.
+The undergraduate Adult and Graduate Studies program at Wisconsin Lutheran College accepts credit for non-traditional learning transcripted through a regionally accredited college or university or through the American Council on Education (ACE) according to the same guidelines given for traditional coursework.
 WLC does not accept in transfer credits for any form of learning unless transcripted.
-A maximum of 45 semester credits of prior learning from all institutions can be applied to a WLC degree from such programs as:
+A maximum of 30 semester credits of prior learning from all institutions can be applied to a WLC degree from such programs as:

 Wisconsin Lutheran College is part of the Milwaukee Area Collegiate Language Consortium (MACLC) with Alverno College, Carroll University, and Mt.
 Mary University.
 MACLC is a voluntary higher education association dedicated to promoting and developing the study of world languages in efficient and cost-effective ways.
 For additional questions, please see the Registrar's Office.

-The College of Professional Studies and the College of Liberal Arts and Sciences:
+College of Professional Studies and College of Arts and Sciences:

 After the second week and before the end of the tenth week of the semester, withdrawal from a course will be permitted with the approval of a student's advisor and a college dean.
 For such courses his or her record will show a W (withdrawal).
 The W will not be counted in computing his or her grade point average.